Pages Tagged With: "watershed stewardship"

 Living shorelines can protect and enhance the beauty of shoreline properties.
 The DNREC Division of Watershed Stewardship provides cost share assistance for installing living shorelines and stabilization projects.
 Living shorelines use natural materials like native plants, oyster shells and biodegradable coconut-fiber logs as a barrier to defend againstApplication for a Permit for Construction Seaward of the DNREC Building Line

-Mr. and Mrs. Adam Santry propose building a single-family dwelling and cantilevered deck on Lot 6, Block 1, in South BethanyErosion and Sediment Control Handbook Updates
+Mr. and Mrs. Adam Santry propose building a single-family dwelling and cantilevered deck on Lot 6, Block 1, in South BethanyRevised Sediment and Stormwater Regulatory Guidance Documents

 The DNREC Sediment and Stormwater Program has released revised regulatory guidance documents for public review.Delaware Watersheds Photo Contest